Christopher-Peterson/porites-clones/README.md

 # Bayesian Mixed Model analysis for “The role of intra-clonal variation in facilitating adaptation in a predominately asexual coral population”

-These scripts were designed for use on the Lonestar 6 at the TExas Advanced Computing Center (TACC); they should work on other HPC systems with some minor adjustments.
+These scripts were designed for use on the Lonestar 6 at the Texas Advanced Computing Center (TACC); they should work on other HPC systems with some minor adjustments.